Santa Tecla, El Salvador: Ecoparque El Espino

-Ecoparque El Espino is located in the villa of the same name in the foothills of Boqueron (San Salvador) Volcano, just 5.1 km north of the Santa Tecla Downtown.
-Visitors enjoy the natural environment of pine trees, coffee trees, cypresses and flowers of various colors that adorn this 35-hectare park, that are constantly monitored by rangers of the cooperative that administer the site.
+Ecoparque El Espino is located in the villa of the same name in the foothills of Boqueron (San Salvador) Volcano, just 5.1 km north of Santa Tecla's downtown area.
+Visitors enjoy the natural environment of pine trees, coffee trees, cypresses and flowers of various colors that adorn this 35-hectare park, which is constantly monitored by rangers of the cooperative that administers the site.
 There are many activities to do in Ecoparque El Espino.
 One of them is mountain biking.
-You can purchase a membership for US$20 a month with unlimited access to the Eco Park and of all its trails.
+You can purchase a membership for US$20 a month with unlimited access to the Eco Park and all of its trails.
 The park has three hiking trails that you can travel in an average of 45 minutes each.
 They pass through a forest made up of massive 200-year-old trees and luscious forest.
-Among its main attractions there is a hanging 24-meter-long bridge.

-One can spot many local birds like clarineros, toucans, chachas (wild chickens), tinamous and magpies.
-There are also wild animals like kinkajous, armadillos (locally known as cuzucos), rabbits, Central American agouti, and many others.
+There is also a hanging 24-meter-long bridge.
+Many local birds like clarineros, toucans, chachas (wild chickens), tinamous and magpies inhabit the area.
+There are also wild animals like kinkajous, armadillos (locally known as cuzucos), rabbits, Central American agoutis, and many others.

-Another attraction is the site called “El Infiernillo” (the little hell) a small area of land where steam is emanating deep from the depths of the earth.
-The park monitors this volcanic activity with the help of high tech equipment donated by the Spanish International Cooperation Agency (AECI) in 2004 for purposes of education and scientific research.
+Another attraction is the site called El Infiernillo ("the little hell"), a small area of land where steam emanates deep from the depths of the earth.
+The park monitors this volcanic activity with the help of high-tech equipment donated by the Spanish International Cooperation Agency (AECI) in 2004 for purposes of education and scientific research.
 At the end of the 45-minute walk there is an outlook, whose height is 1,233 meters above sea level.
 There you will find a spectacular panoramic view of the capital city metropolitan area that contrasts with the green of the Cordillera del Balsamo.